surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 <br/>
 ### Linux

-On Linux, Surge is delivered as a 64-bit VST3.
+On Linux, Surge is available as a 64-bit VST3 in the form of a **deb** and **RPM** package.

 The system requirements can be hard to determine, as there are a lot of distributions out there and other factors.
 However, the following information might be good to know:

- - The installation package on **Surge's website** is in the form of a Debian package
+ - The installation package on **Surge XT's website** is in the form of a Debian package
  - The distribution package is built on Ubuntu 18.04
  - The packages required are listed in the source and in the deb file

-**Note:** Some actions in Surge are done by doing Alt + Drag or scroll wheel.
+**Note:** Some actions in Surge XT are done by doing Alt + Drag or scroll wheel.
 On certain Linux distributions, those shortcuts and gestures may cause conflicts between Surge and the desktop environment.
 We decided we couldn't give up alt-drag for all platforms because one window manager in one distribution used it by default.
 Therefore, it's often possible to disable that global gesture in desktop environments, and would be the easiest way to solve